(Jasdev ⇒ Justin, 8/3/20)

 It’s partly long-distance atrophy after having spent years in short- and middle-distance reading.
 But it also stems from my forum-reading childhood.
 I used to be way into Halo modding (a story for another time) and folks would write up tutorials and post them online.
 Each post was usually footed with “signatures” — think retro Twitter profile headers with links to personal sites — that taught me the thrill of finding an undiscovered blog archive.

-There’s a penny-collecting charm to discovering a well-written personal site, saving a few posts as PDFs, and reading them from the comfort your Downloads folder, on paper, or in your app of choice.
+There’s a penny-collecting charm to discovering a well-written personal site, saving a few posts as PDFs, and reading them from the comfort your Downloads folder, on paper, or in your app of choice1.
 A writer’s archive lets you stride and link through their world in a way that static book snapshots can’t quite capture.
 And maybe that’s why I prefer this genre of sorts.

-Since each bit of reading is backed by a URL, sharing with others often manifests as our trusty steed: the link blog.
+Since each bit of reading is backed by a URL, sharing with others often manifests as our trusty steed: the link blog2.
 Coming back to the “constellation” metaphor, sharing links of what I’ve read feels like lobbing comets out from my orbit into that of others.
 Or at least that’s what I tell myself when sending links into the ether from my link blog: Substrate.
 It’s a feed of what I’m reading and for curious readers, I scribble in notes and tags on a Pinboard profile backing the account.

 Sometimes I wonder if exhaustion from the public Internet commons — acutely felt as Twitter fatigue — can be eased if we spent less time idling there and more time in our own phrontisteries, returning to share the stardust we found elsewhere.